-The Community Stewardship Grants program involves two components: a small grants program and a large grants program:
+The Community Stewardship Grants program involves both a small grants program and a large grants program:

 - Small grants:

-- commencing on or after 1 January in the year following the grant round
+- commence on or after 1 January in the year following the grant round

 - Large grants

-- commencing on or after 1 January in the year following the grant round
+- commence on or after 1 January in the year following the grant round

 The 2023 Guidelines may be downloaded at the link below.